discord-net/Discord.Net/docs/faq/Commands.md

 return a successful [ExecuteResult] regardless of the execution.

 The following are the known caveats with `RunMode.Async`,
-	1. You introduce race condition.
+	1. You can potentially introduce race condition.
 	2. Unnecessary overhead caused by [async state machine].
 	3. [ExecuteAsync] will immediately return [ExecuteResult] instead of other result types (this is particularly important for those who wish